ferranfg/mpl-publisher/readme.txt

 5. Android Amazon Kindle

 == Changelog ==

+= 2.14.1 =
+- Fix Tested up to version with a valid one
+- Fix Twemoji library loading from MaxCDN

 = 2.14.0 =
 - Add "Root URL" setting to allow different installations between your site and your book